NITG-Aficionados/ProjectX/AlgoRhythm/README.md

 of the algorithmic principles and how to solve a given problem in the most optimal timeframe.

 #### What you should learn :
-1. Binary Search
+1. Arrays
-2. Segment Tree
+2. Strings
-3. Sprague-Grundy Theorem
+3. Stacks
-4. Nim
+4. Queues
-5. Minimum Spanning Tree
-6. Line Sweep Technique
+5. Linked Lists
+6. Binary Search
-7. BFS
+7. Quick Sort
-8. DFS
+8. Nim
+9. Bit Manipulation
-9. Trie
+9. Binary Tree
-10. QuickSort
+10. Kadane's Algorithm
+11. Sprague-Grundy Theorem
-11. Disjoint Set Union
+12. Disjoint Set Union
-12. Heaps
-13. Articulation Points
+13. Recursion
-14. KMP algorithm
+14. Backtracking
 15. Misc (Any Random topic, can be one of the above, but need not necessarily)

 #### Challenge Format :